Posted by Tip StaffTip Staff - September 03, 2015

 The vice president’s limo passed several hundred anti-Iran deal protestors gathered on the street across from the center.
 One was waving a large Israeli flag.
 Several waved signs which read “Stop Iran Deal”; “Nuke the Deal Before They Nuke Us” and “We need a better deal”

-According to the Sun Sentinel, nearly 800 people had attended the protest.
+, nearly 800 people had attended the protest.